ergoplatform/ergodocs/docs/dev/Integration/guide.md

 # Integration

-A guide for helping developers from exchanges/pools/etc integrate Ergo.
+A guide to help developers integrate Ergo.

 Any suggestions for improvements are welcomed!